Kenelm Digby: Career

 Digby became a privateer in 1627.
 Sailing his flagship, the Eagle (later renamed Arabella), he arrived off Gibraltar on 18 January and captured several Spanish and Flemish vessels.
 From 15 February to 27 March he remained at anchor off Algiers due to illness of his men, and extracted a promise from authorities of better treatment of the English ships: he persuaded the city governors to free 50 English slaves.
-He seized a Dutch vessel near Majorca, and after other adventures gained a victory over the French and Venetian ships in the harbour of Iskanderun on 11 June.
+He seized a Dutch vessel near Mallorca, and after other adventures gained a victory over the French and Venetian ships in the harbour of Iskanderun on 11 June.
 His successes, however, brought upon the English merchants the risk of reprisals, and he was urged to depart.
 He returned to become a naval administrator and later Governor of Trinity House.

 His wife Venetia, a noted beauty, died suddenly in 1633, prompting a famous deathbed portrait by Van Dyck and a eulogy by Ben Jonson.
 (Digby was later Jonson's literary executor.
 Jonson's poem about Venetia is now partially lost, because of the loss of the centre sheet of a leaf of papers which held the only copy.)
 Digby, stricken with grief and the object of enough suspicion for the Crown to order an autopsy (rare at the time) on Venetia's body, secluded himself in Gresham College and attempted to forget his personal woes through scientific experimentation and a return to Catholicism.
 At Gresham College he held an unofficial post, receiving no payment from the college.
 Digby, alongside Hungarian chemist Johannes Banfi Hunyades, constructed a laboratory under the lodgings of Gresham Professor of Divinity where the two conducted botanical experiments.

 At that period, public servants were often rewarded with patents of monopoly; Digby received the regional monopoly of sealing wax in Wales and the Welsh Borders.
 This was a guaranteed income; more speculative were the monopolies of trade with the Gulf of Guinea and with Canada.
 These were doubtless more difficult to police.